 It is recommended that any emission system maintenance be performed by an authorized Harley-Davidson dealer using genuine Harley-Davidson replacement parts.
-However, the maintenance, replacement or repair of the emissions control system may be performed by any other qualified service outlet or individual.
-Non-genuine Harley-Davidson parts may be used, but such parts should be checked to make sure they are certified to comply with U.S. Environmental Protection Agency Standards.
+However the maintenance, replacement or repair of the emissions control system may be performed by any other qualified service outlet or individual.
+Non-genuine Harley-Davidson parts may be used only if such parts are certified to comply with U.S. Environmental Protection Agency Standards.